ofsouzap/desktop-ai-assistant/README.md

 The REPL uses OpenRouter only for inference and native tool-call generation.
 It does not provide the model a local shell, filesystem, arbitrary Sway command, or agent runtime.
 The REPL keeps an in-memory conversation for its process lifetime.
+The inventory is stored at `$XDG_DATA_HOME/desktop-ai-assistant/inventory.txt` (or the standard XDG fallback).
+Sway tools require the `swaymsg` executable and a reachable Sway session.
 Logs are written as JSON Lines under `$XDG_STATE_HOME/desktop-ai-assistant/logs` (or the standard XDG fallback).